jenkinsci/electricflow-plugin/README.md

 # CloudBees CD/RO version dependencies

 Starting with CloudBees CD/RO v2023.02.0, you must upgrade to CloudBees CD plugin v1.1.30.
-Failure to do so will result in failed plugin procedures. v1.1.30 is also backwards compatible with previous CloudBees CD/RO releases.
+Failure to do so will result in failed plugin procedures. v1.1.30 is backwards compatible with previous CloudBees CD/RO releases.

 # Features